-Central Florida Regional Hospital offers a wide range of surgical options, including minimally invasive surgery with the da Vinci® Surgical System.
-The da Vinci System provides our surgeons with enhanced capabilities, including high-definition 3D vision and a magnified view.
-Though it is often called a “robot,” the da Vinci system cannot act on its own.
-The surgery is performed entirely by the surgeon controlling the da Vinci System, which translates all hand movements into smaller, more precise movements of tiny instruments inside the patient’s body.
+Central Florida Regional Hospital offers a wide range of surgical options, including minimally invasive robotic surgery.
+Robotic surgery is performed entirely by the surgeon controlling the robotic surgery system, which translates all hand movements into smaller, more precise movements of tiny instruments inside the patient’s body.

-The da Vinci System allows our surgeons to perform complex procedures through just a few tiny openings.
+The robotic surgery system allows our surgeons to perform complex procedures through just a few tiny openings.
 As a result, patients can get back to their normal activities sooner, without the usual recovery time following major surgery.

 Central Florida Regional Hospital uses Robotic Surgery for:

 Our surgeons use the robot to perform some of the most complex and delicate procedures through very small incisions.
 Using high-definition 3D vision and a magnified view, the surgeon controls the system, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside the body.

 Robotic-assisted surgery is like other minimally invasive surgery, in that instruments and cameras are inserted through small incisions.
 What is different is that the surgeon sits at a console next to the patient.